 The EAP is a free, confidential program that provides a professional support system for the faculty and staff of the university.
 Since its inception in 1995, it has assisted thousands of employees through professional, personal and family issues.

 What is the Employee Assistance Program?

 Why does FSU have an EAP?

-The Office of Employee Assistance Services represents a commitment by FSU to improve the well being of its employees through a program that provides help in dealing with personal and/or workplace difficulties.
+The Employee Assistance Program (EAP) represents a commitment by FSU to improve the well-being of its employees through a program that provides help in dealing with personal and/or workplace difficulties.
 Because FSU values you as a person as well as the work you do, a complete program is provided to give you the help you need when you need it.

 How can the EAP help me?

 The Employee Assistance Program is a confidential program that provides problem evaluation, brief intervention, referral (if needed), and follow-up services to help FSU employees in dealing with issues such as: marital and family conflicts, job stress, alcohol & drug abuse, financial difficulties, separation/divorce, grief/loss issues, parenting, relationship issues, anxiety/depression/ anger concerns, physical/sexual/emotional abuse, and communication problems.

 Our Organizational Development component consists of conducting trainings/workshops on areas of interests such as Team Building, Team Dynamics, Conflict Communication Skills, Stressed-Out, Working With You is Killing Me, Compassion Fatigue and Resilience, and EAP for Supervisors.
 We also provide Mediation Services for employees to help them resolve their differences (conflict resolution).
 In addition, we offer Supervisor Consultations concerning workplace issues.